Auckland

 That tension between instinct and structure mirrors familiar architectural and design challenges: the shift from concept to documentation, from improvisation to precision.

-From Anarchy to Authorship
+Anarchy to Authorship

-Copeland reflected that his contemporary work within the operatic genre, is at the opposite end of the spectrum.
+Copeland reflected that his contemporary work within the operatic genre, is at the opposite end of the intuitive spectrum.
 Today, he says, everything is written down.
 Everything is structured.
 But crucially, he now holds full creative control.

 - Space is not emptiness, it is active